lapalme/pyrealb/demos/flight_infos/RASA-INTRO.md

    _function1_ = _module_._function1_
    _function2_ = _module_._function2_

+## Creating an NLG server

+As described in the [NLG servers](https://rasa.com/docs/rasa/nlg/) section of the RASA documentation, « _Rasa also allows you to outsource the response generation and separate it from the dialogue learning_ ».
+This is the path we follow to make `pyrealb` realize the sentences for the bot.

+The idea is to set up (yet) another HTTP server that receives a POST request containing a JSON structure similar to the `Tracker` information described in the previous section.
+The reply of the server is another JSON structure containing a field having `text` as key and the realized sentence as value.
+The address and port of the server are specified in `endpoints.yml`.

 ## Conclusion

 This is a very short overview of RASA to get started, originally aimed at serving as a reminder for me.
-It took me some time to gather this information and I wanted to keep somme track of it.
+It took me some time to gather this information and I wanted to keep some track of it.

 ### Contact: [Guy Lapalme](mailto:lapalme@iro.umontreal.ca)